Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Electron Heating Model

-where, for compactness, we have written time derivatives using $\dot{a}\equiv da⁄dt$, in equation S27a.
-Equation S27b can be integrated, yielding a semi-analytic Ryutov-Ross-like solution for the electron temperature
+where, for compactness, we have written time derivatives using $\dot{a}\equiv da⁄dt$, in Eq.~\ref{eq:C27a}.
+Equation \ref{eq:C27b} can be integrated, yielding a semi-analytic Ryutov-Ross-like solution for the electron temperature

-where the integral will depend on the parameterized profiles $n_e=n_e (t)$ and $T_i=T_i (t)$ [equations S23] and be evaluated analytically in some cases, and numerically in general.
-Notably, equation \ref{eq:RyutovRoss} reduces to the adiabatic solution \ref{eq:adiabatic heating} in the collisionless limit $\lambda\rightarrow 0$.
+where the integral will depend on the parameterized profiles $n_e=n_e (t)$ and $T_i=T_i (t)$ (Eqs.~C23) and be evaluated analytically in some cases, and numerically in general.
+Notably, Eq.~\ref{eq:RyutovRoss} reduces to the adiabatic solution \ref{eq:adiabatic heating} in the collisionless limit $\lambda\rightarrow 0$.

 It is useful to estimate the expected electron heating without integrating, numerically or otherwise.
 To first order, we can simplify the solution to equations and \ref{eq:S26} by adding together the adiabatic solution \ref{eq:adiabatic heating} with the collisional equilibration term multiplied by a characteristic timescale given by the ramp, i.e. estimate the downstream electron temperature as